molepi/Molecular-Data-Science/integrative_omics/MR_Practical_2019.md

 We expect that everyone will be able to complete Part 1 on transcription (questions 1-10), Part 2 on DNA methylation is for fast students.
-Paste the answers to your questions in a Rscript or Word document and mail them to <l.j.sinke@lumc.nl>.
+Paste the answers to your questions in a Rscript or Word document and turn them in to the Blackboard.

 ## Load data